Funding and support during COVID-19

-On April 22, Prime Minister Justin Trudeau announced a new Canada Emergency Student Benefit (CESB) program to provide financial support to students during the COVID-19 situation.
-All post-secondary students who are currently in school, are planning to start school in September 2020, or who have graduated in December 2019 are eligible for CESB if they have lost work or cannot find work due to the pandemic.
+The Government of Canada recently implemented a Canada Emergency Student Benefit (CESB) program to provide financial support to students during the COVID-19 situation.
+All post-secondary students who are currently in school, are planning to start school in September 2020, or who have graduated in December 2019 or later may be eligible for CESB if they are unable to work or cannot find work due to COVID-19.
 Working students earning less than $1,000 may also be eligible.

-Eligible post-secondary students will receive $1,250 per month, from May to August 2020.
-If you are taking care of someone else or have a disability, that amount increases to $1,750 monthly.
+There are four, four-week eligibility periods.
+Eligible post-secondary students will receive $1,250 during the eligibility period for which you apply.
+If you are taking care of someone else or have a disability, that amount increases to $2,000 per eligibility period.
+If your situation continues, you must re-apply for another four-week eligibility period.

 Depending on your personal situation, there may be other sources of financial support for which you may qualify.
-As part of the COVID-19 Emergency Student Response Fund application form, you are asked to identify which additional sources of funds you have accessed.
-Please note the following websites, which include information on various sources of financial aid available:
+The following websites provide information for various sources of financial aid:

 - A plain-language overview of financial aid – a document by Dr. Jennifer Robson of Carleton University